earthgecko/skyline/docs/getting-data-into-skyline.rst

 Flux
 ~~~~

-Metrics to be submitted to Flux via HTTP/S which feeds Graphite with pickles to
+Metrics can be submitted to Flux via HTTP/S which feeds Graphite with pickles to
 Skyline, see the `Flux <flux.html>`__ page.

 upload_data to Flux